Acoustic Imaging for UAV Detection: Dense Beamformed Energy Maps and U-Net SELD

 \section{Introduction}

 SSL is a fundamental task in spatial audio analysis, with applications ranging from surveillance, security, search and rescue, environmental monitoring, and wildlife tracking \cite{martinez-carranza_review_2020}.
 SSL is often reduced to estimating the DoA of sound sources.
 The DoA is usually defined as the azimuth and elevation angle of the direction of the audio source while ignoring the distance to it.
 Microphone arrays can be steered to act as spatial filters, which enables manipulation of the array's directivity (also referred to as beamforming).\cite{bai_acoustic_2013}.
 Traditional SSL techniques rely on signal processing algorithms such as time-difference of arrival (TDOA), generalized cross-correlation with phase transform (GCC-PHAT)\cite{chaudhary_sound_2014}, Steered-response power-phase transform (SRP-PHAT)\cite{grinstein_steered_2024} and multiple signal classification (MUSIC)\cite{schmidt_multiple_1986}, or beamforming methods like (DAS)\cite{perrot_so_2021}.
 While effective in controlled environments, these approaches degrade in performance under noise, reverberation, or when dealing with moving sources and complex acoustic scenes.
 Recent deep learning methods have achieved notable improvements in accuracy and robustness, even in challenging scenarios with noise, reverberation, and multiple simultaneous sources \cite{A_survey_Grumiaux}.
+In outdoor long-range scenarios, localization performance is frequently SNR-limited by propagation and non-stationary ambient noise.
+As distance increases, high-frequency UAV components attenuate rapidly and background noise becomes partially spatially coherent (e.g., wind, vegetation, traffic), reducing effective array gain.
+This motivates hybrid designs where a computationally simple beamformer produces an interpretable spatial map, and learning is used to denoise and regularize the map structure rather than operating directly on raw multichannel waveforms.
 In recent years, the use of multichannel audio processing and visual perception has gained traction \cite{jekaterynczuk_survey_2023}, particularly with the use of microphone arrays and beamforming to create spatial energy maps \cite{wang_progress_2025} essentially turning sound into images, some of those systems are known as acoustic cameras.\cite{simeoni_deepwave_2019}.

 The Acoustic "imaging" enables the use of powerful computer vision architectures, especially convolutional neural networks (CNNs), to perform spatial reasoning on sound scenes.
 However, most deep learning-based SSL models outputs direction-of-arrival (DOA) angles or coordinates, typically via classification or regression.
 Few have explored frame-based spatial segmentation of the full acoustic field analogous to semantic segmentation in images.